sohjnthn/sohjnthn.github.io/README.md

 I apologise, added a comment with the screenshot image for resolving the issue, to the n8n GitHub commit webpage, as the n8n email was triggered 4 hours later as compared to the expected timing.

+The correct way to resolve this is to go to Settings for the n8n workflow, to select the timezone of the workflow as the local timezone.

 Thank you.

 =